Bacchu Kailash: Career

 He excelled in music and was equally a good music teacher.
 He has taught music to poet M.B.B Shah and composer G Shah among others.
 There was a period when learning and performing music was not considered a good vocation.
 However, he continued in his endeavor.
 During that time, he also used to perform at the rangamanch.

 Nepali people around the world adore his voice and songs.
 He is among the few singers who wrote songs and composed his own music.
 He devoted his life to singing Nepali songs for about 15 years and his popularity remains undiminished.

 He has also collaborated with Ruby Joshi.

 Partnership with Pushpa Nepali

 Most of the duet songs with male singer, Bachchu Kailash has sung with Pushpa Nepali like "Titari Pankhi Ni Badalu Mathi Sunaulo Sanjhama", "Samjhanako Dharle Kalpanako Chhatima", "Larke Joban Gayena Maya Nalai Bhaena", "Bho Bho Narou Juneli Chari, Hamro Palo Aaai Pugchha Aba Ta".

 Personal life

-Bachchu Kailash has been married twice and he is a father of two children.
+Basnet has been married twice and he is a father of two children.
 These days, he is leading a happy and contented life away from the limelight.
 He still prefers leading an isolated life.
 He does not speak much.
-He leads a peaceful and quiet life.
+He leads a peaceful life.